 Sometimes, the creepy plot in a thriller draws from a real-life scenario.
 One of these scenarios is the phenomena of “dead calls” or phone calls from the dead.
 Almost everyone has caller ID and that is what makes these calls get a lot creepier, as is the case of Charles Peck.

 What Are Phone Calls from the Dead?

-A phone call from the dead is what it sounds like.
-A dead person allegedly makes a phone call and scares the daylights out of a loved one.
-It is usually a family member or significant other on the receiving end of these calls.
-Some occur before it is known that the person is deceased.
-These calls even happen years later, according to recipients.
+The phenomena of a “Phone Call from the Dead” occurs when a person who is allegedly dead makes a phone call to a loved one.
+A family member or significant other is usually on the receiving end of these dead phone calls.
+Some calls occur before it is known that the person has died, while others claim calls have happened years after death.